 Chickens that are over weight can stop producing eggs altogether or produce lower quality eggs, sometimes with missing shells.
 Take a look at the breast of your birds, when the feathers are parted, you should see the skin is thin (almost like tracing paper) where the breast bone protrudes forward.
 If there is a thick skin, or you can’t see the breast bone clearly, the chances are your birds are carrying too much fat.

-Feeding household scraps is technically no longer allowed by DEFRA but if you feed 'allotment scraps', they can be a bit of a mixed bag of what a hen needs in her diet.
-Whilst this is a way to save on feed costs, as a general rule, scraps shouldn't exceed 25% of a hen's diet.
-Allotment scraps should be mixed with layers mash and water to make a crumbly mixture.
+Feeding household / kitchen scraps is technically no longer allowed by DEFRA but if you feed ‘allotment scraps’ (where scraps have not gone into the house / kitchen), they can be a bit of a mixed bag of what a hen needs in her diet.
+Whilst this is a way to save on feed costs, as a general rule, scraps shouldn’t exceed 25% of a hen’s diet.
+Allotment scraps should ideally be boiled and then mixed with layers mash to make a crumbly mixture so the hen is getting a more balanced diet from the layers feed but since you’re not allowed to even pass through the kitchen with these scraps, it makes boiling them tricky!

 The best way to ensure a hen is getting the correct diet is to use a balanced layers feed and then supplement this with greens and some free range for a hen to top up with other things she needs during the peak months of egg production.

-If hens can be allowed to free range on grass or rough ground then this is much better than any vitamin drink or suppliment.
-They will be able to pick up a lot of the extra grit, vitamins and minerals they need and be a lot less prone to health problems as well as soft shelled eggs.
+If hens can be allowed to free range on grass or rough ground then this is much better than any vitamin drink or supplement.
+They will be able to pick up a lot of the extra grit, vitamins and minerals they need and be a lot less prone to health problems as well as soft-shelled eggs.